GuideUpdated March 26, 2026

 Reviews from 2022 are less reassuring than reviews from last month.
 If your most recent review is over a year old, clients may wonder if you are still actively practicing.

-How to ask for reviews ethically
+How to think about reviews carefully

 Free: Google Presence Audit Template